 What can you do?

-For agencies: Review your GSC properties to identify any clients that might want to know about potential issues.
+Agencies: Your clients could have a potential privacy problem.
+Review your GSC properties to identify any clients that might want to know about the potential issue.

-For business owners: Visit both Google Search Console and Squarespace Connected Accounts to see if any users need to be removed.
+Business owners: Don’t allow employees or consultants to use the Squarespace integration.
+Visit both Google Search Console and Squarespace Connected Accounts to see if any users need to be removed.
+And if you no longer want to share your Google data with Squarespace, see how to remove 3rd-party access to your Google account.

 How to Completely Remove a User From Squarespace and Google Search Console

-3. Visit Squarespace Settings > Connected Accounts and Disconnect the user’s Google integration.
+Visit Squarespace Settings > Third Party Tools > Connected Accounts and Disconnect the user’s Google integration.

-4. Visit Google Search Console > Settings > Users & Permissions > click the 3 dots next to a User and select Remove Access — check all associated properties
+Visit Google Search Console > Settings > Users & Permissions > click the 3 dots next to a User and select Remove Access.
+Check all associated properties.

-5. On this same page, look for Leftover Verification Tokens.
-If you see an HTML File, submit it to Squarespace Support for manual removal.
+On this same page, look for Leftover Verification Tokens.
+If you see an HTML File, remove it.
+If it can’t be removed, submit it to Squarespace Support for manual removal.
+If you see an HTML tag, check your code injection.

 How to Disconnect Your Own Google Account from Squarespace

 What if you no longer want Squarespace to have access to your Google account?
 As the website owner, it is important to understand that you do not have to use Squarespace’s Google Search Console integration.
-Opening and managing your own GSC account and submitting a sitemap is just as easy.
+Opening and managing your own GSC account and submitting a sitemap is preferred.

-Note, occasionally reviewing 3rd-party applications with access to your accounts is good practice.
+Tip: Periodically reviewing which 3rd-party applications have access to your account is a best practice.

-Squarespace attempted to streamline the Google Search Console verification process for one-owner websites, but they didn’t think it through for sites that get transferred to new owners or larger businesses with staff turnover.
+Squarespace attempted to streamline the Google Search Console verification process for one-owner websites, but they didn’t think it through for larger businesses with staff turnover or sites that get transferred to new owners.

 What’s the next step?